Quick Summary: Suffolk County Electric Scooter Accident Claims

 • Obtaining traffic camera footage: If the accident occurred near traffic cameras, the footage may reveal crucial details about the events leading up to the collision.

-• Consulting with accident reconstruction experts: These experts can analyze the evidence and provide insights into how the accident happened.
+• Consulting with accident reconstruction experts: These professionals can analyze the evidence and provide insights into how the accident happened.

 Common Causes of E-Scooter Accidents in Suffolk County